ro-ko/Paper_review/Variational_inference.md

 ## Related Work
 - Posterior estimates of the topics and topic proportions can be used to summarize, visualize, explore, and form predictions about the documents.
 - One motivation for topic modeling is to get a handle on massive collections of documents.
-- With SVI, topic models scale up to millions of docu- ments.
+- With SVI, topic models scale up to millions of documents.

 <center>
 <img